chpc-uofu/intro-programming-gpu/README.md

 # intro-programming-gpu
-Introduction to GPU programming (under construction)
+Introduction to GPU programming (by Wim R.M.
+Cardoen)